Leaf retention: Deciduous.

 Mulch: Just before freezing temperatures to protect roots.

 Prune: Just before freezing temperatures, cut to ground.
-In mid-summer,
+In mid-summer, if it is leggy, cut it

-cut back half-way, if leggy, to improve bushy appearance.
+back half-way to develop a bushy appearance.

 Propagation: Seed.
 Self-seeds easily.